Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 ### Level 15 => 16

+> The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption.

+> Helpful note: Getting “HEARTBEATING” and “Read R BLOCK”?
+Use -ign_eof and read the “CONNECTED COMMANDS” section in the manpage.
+Next to ‘R’ and ‘Q’, the ‘B’ command also works in this version of that command…

 I'll use openssl s_client for this.
 First we connect via ssl, and then provide the password.

 ```zsh